 Unexpected Bishop In Ringing Area!

 Thursday 9th June 2022.
-St Mary's Flower Festival titled 'Let The Bells Ring Out' was opened by the Mayor of Bridgwater, Liz Leavy.
+St Mary's Flower Festival entitled 'Let The Bells Ring Out' was opened by the Mayor of Bridgwater, Liz Leavy.

 surprise visit to St Mary's tower during ringing at 10am to celebrate the beginning of a four day celebration of the Queens Platinum Jubilee.